 The VIX regime filter lets you slice the data further.
 A -2% SPX day when VIX is at 15 tells a very different story than the same move when VIX is at 35.

-Five ways members are already applying the 1-Day Outlook to their process.
+Five ways members put Daily Momentum to work in their process.

 Before the close, check whether today's move historically led to continuation or reversal the next day.